 When the ECA started with the inauguration of a new ATMP Group a contact was established with the AGORA Group.

 From 01 September 2013 until 31 October 2015, the European Commission has funded the AGORA Project (No. 602366) to propose an academic & industrial partnership to facilitate safe and effective delivery of new advanced therapy medicines within the framework of the relevant EU regulations.
-To avoid the loss of the collected AGORA knowledge and to get the possibility of ongoing improvement of this information, ECA and AGORA decided to transfer the content of the AGORA website (especially the AGORA toolbox) to the website of the new ECA ATMP Interest group.
-Furthermore all AGORA Members get the opportunity to become a member of the new ATMP Group.
+To avoid the loss of the collected AGORA knowledge and to get the possibility of ongoing improvement of this information (oder: of these data), ECA and AGORA decided to transfer the content of the AGORA website (especially the AGORA toolbox) to the website of the new ECA ATMP Interest group.
+Furthermore all AGORA Members get the opportunity to become a member of the new ATMP Group.”

 Academic and hospital-based GMP facilities are major contributors to the development of ATMPs.
 They respond to clinical needs and provide medicinal products in an environment which, albeit compliant with industrial standards, is by definition not industrial.
 Data from the European Medicines Agency show that, currently, more than 85% of clinical trials of ATMPs are academic led (or academic spin out) and have not yet been taken up by industry.
 This figure suggests that the academic delivery of clinical trials is excellent and that no barriers exist but the reality is that few ATMPs are actually in clinical trials across the EU and the pipeline for development to licensed commercial medicines is poor.
 Academic trialists fear the cost and complexity of Good Clinical Practice (GCP) and GMP and try to avoid an ATMP classification.